iandunn/time-blocker/readme.md

 ## Credits

-props to timetune for being a pretty good alternative and providing inspiration also props to dependencies: html5 bp, momentjs, etc https://feathericons.com/
+props to timetune for being a pretty good alternative and providing inspiration create-react-app also props to dependencies: html5 bp, npm packages, etc https://feathericons.com/